CakeBrewery/WSGIServer/README.md

 WSGI server for fun.
 We'll see how this turns out.

-Please do not run this in its current state!
+Warning: This is not in production-ready state yet!

-Most of the architecture so far has been borrowed from the pre-forked worker model that Gunicorn uses.
+Most of the architecture so far has been borrowed from the "prefork" worker model that Gunicorn uses.

 To run tests: